AVXL Bronstein, Gewirtz & Grossman LLC Announces that Anavex Life Sciences Corp. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Anavex Life Sciences Corp. (“Anavex” or “the Company”) (NASDAQ: AVXL) and certain of its officers.
+NEW YORK, March 14, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Anavex Life Sciences Corp. ("Anavex" or "the Company") (NASDAQ: AVXL) and certain of its officers.

 Class Definition: